ChrisTitusTech/TitusPi/README.md

 ## Before you Start

-I am created two different systems for TitusPi.
+I have created two different systems for TitusPi.
 Below you will find two paths...
 Arch Install or Raspbian OS Install.
 Choose one and DO NOT run commands for both.

 Completed Images @ https://portal.christitus.com/tituspi
 - Raspbian OS Install - Completed